jkphl/micrometa/doc/index.md

 $items = $micrometa('http://example.com');
 ```

 By default, the meta parser utilizes all known subparsers (i.e. formats) to find items in the document.
-You can change the default selection of subparsers by passing a `$format` bitmask to constructor:
+You can change the default selection of subparsers by passing a `$format` bitmask to the parser constructor:

  ```php
  use Jkphl\Micrometa\Ports\Parser;